 - Have an eating disorder, mood disorder, or anxiety disorder

-Through a process known as observational learning, you may also have a higher risk for atychiphobia if you were shaped in early life by someone who also had a fear of failure.
+Through a process known as observational learning, you may also have a higher risk for atychiphobia if you were shaped in early life by someone who also had an intense fear of failure.

 Diagnosis of Atychiphobia